 When it comes to car problems, nothing is ever convenient.
-It seems like your vehicle plots the perfect moment to give you grief, and the majority of the time, it involves a dead battery.
+It seems like your vehicle plots the perfect moment to give you grief, and the majority of the time it involves a dead battery.
 While it’s true the starter motor, alternator, or spark plugs could be behind your vehicle’s refusal to start, it’s most likely that your battery is zapped.
 In this article, we’ll cover how to test a car battery, specifically its voltage, and also break down what each reading means.

 Once you’ve located the unit, make sure your vehicle is turned off.
 If you’re using a digital multimeter, set the dial to DC voltage.
 Next, take your multimeter’s black lead to the negative battery terminal and the red lead to the positive terminal.
+Hold each one firmly until the multimeter provides a voltage readout.

-At this point, your multimeter will give a voltage readout.
 Here are some guidelines, courtesy of yourmechanic.com:

 |12.66+ volts||100% charged|